Waterfall background

 Engagement may include:

-- Collaboration and co-learning through our Biological Wealth platform
+Collaboration and co-learning through Project Biome's Biological Wealth platform.

 Capital does not flow in isolation.